There's A Hidden Message About Women In All These Dunkirk Movies

 In Dunkirk, the absence of women is somewhat justified by the premise, which excludes anyone not directly involved in the fight taking place on the French beach.
 The only female characters we see (and hear) are nurses aboard the ships that come to carry the soldiers back to Britain, or the rare volunteer aboard a civilian boat.

-Darkest Hour, which comes out in wide release January 12, takes a more nuanced approach.
+Darkest Hour, which comes out in wide release December 22, takes a more nuanced approach.
 The film is about Churchill, and Gary Oldman dominates most of the screen time — but the constant, quiet forces behind him, propping him up when he flails, are women.
-Specifically, his wife, Clementine, portrayed with steely humour by Kristin Scott Thomas, and his secretary, Elizabeth Layton, played by Lily James.
+Specifically, his wife, Clementine, portrayed with steely humor by Kristin Scott Thomas, and his secretary, Elizabeth Layton, played by Lily James.

 James' character is based on Churchill's real-life personal secretary, Elizabeth Nel (née Layton), who followed the statesman from 1941 through 1945.
 To prepare for the role, James read her memoirs, which described Churchill's real affection for his staff, but also his mercurial moods (he hated single spaced memos).
 "She always thought that she was in the presence of a great man," James said.